The geometric classification of nilpotent Lie-Yamaguti, Bol and compatible Lie algebras: Introduction

 \section{Introduction}

-The study of algebras endowed with two or more multiplication operations is not a recent development; nevertheless, it continues to attract considerable attention within the mathematical community due to its theoretical richness and potential applications. \cite{Khr, aae23, b,MF,kms}.
+The study of algebras endowed with two or more multiplication operations is not a recent development; nevertheless, it continues to attract considerable attention within the mathematical community due to its theoretical richness and potential applications \cite{Khr, aae23, b,MF,kms}.
 The class of Poisson algebras is the most well-known example of algebras featuring two multiplication operations.

 The notion of the Lie triple system was formally introduced as an algebraic object by Jacobson in connection with problems arising from quantum mechanics.
 The example of a Lie triple system that arose from quantum mechanics is known as the Meson field, as described by Jacobson \cite{Jac}.
-The notion of Lie-Yamaguti algebras is a generalization of Lie triple systems and Lie algebras, derived from Nomizu’s work on the invariant affine connections on homogeneous spaces in the 1950s \cite{Nomizu}.
-The notion of a Lie-Yamaguti algebra is a natural abstraction made by Yamaguti of Nomizu’s considerations.
+The notion of Lie--Yamaguti algebras is a generalization of Lie triple systems and Lie algebras, derived from Nomizu’s work on the invariant affine connections on homogeneous spaces in the 1950s \cite{Nomizu}.
+The notion of a Lie--Yamaguti algebra is a natural abstraction made by Yamaguti of Nomizu’s considerations.
 Yamaguti called these systems general Lie triple systems \cite{LYI}.
 Kikkawa renamed the notion of a general Lie triple system as Lie triple algebra and showed how to ``integrate'' these algebras to nonassociative multiplications on reductive homogeneous spaces \cite{Kik}.
-Kinyon and Weinstein observed that Lie triple algebras, which they called ``Lie-Yamaguti algebras'' in their paper, can be constructed from Leibniz algebras \cite{LY}.
-The interplay between their binary and ternary operations reflects the geometric and algebraic intricacies of the spaces from which they originate, making Lie-Yamaguti algebras a significant object of study in both mathematics and theoretical physics.
-Lie-Yamaguti algebras have been studied by several authors in \cite{Sagle1, Sagle2, Guo, Goswami, Zhang, LYI, LYC}.
-In particular, Sagle constructed some remarkable examples of Lie-Yamaguti algebras arising from reductive homogeneous spaces in differential geometry.
-In \cite{Zhang}, the deformation and extension theory of Lie-Yamaguti algebras is studied, and the notion of Nijenhuis operators for Lie-Yamaguti algebras is introduced to describe trivial deformations.
-The algebraic classification of the nilpotent Lie-Yamaguti algebras up to dimension four was given in \cite{LYC}.
+Kinyon and Weinstein observed that Lie triple algebras, which they called ``Lie--Yamaguti algebras'' in their paper, can be constructed from Leibniz algebras \cite{LY}.
+The interplay between their binary and ternary operations reflects the geometric and algebraic intricacies of the spaces from which they originate, making Lie--Yamaguti algebras a significant object of study in both mathematics and theoretical physics.
+Lie--Yamaguti algebras have been studied by several authors in \cite{Sagle1, Sagle2, Guo, Goswami, Zhang, LYI, LYC}.
+In particular, Sagle constructed some remarkable examples of Lie--Yamaguti algebras arising from reductive homogeneous spaces in differential geometry.
+In \cite{Zhang}, the deformation and extension theory of Lie--Yamaguti algebras is studied, and the notion of Nijenhuis operators for Lie--Yamaguti algebras is introduced to describe trivial deformations.
+The algebraic classification of the nilpotent Lie--Yamaguti algebras up to dimension four was given in \cite{LYC}.